 Advice for Victims of Fraud And Scams

-🚨 FRAUD & SCAM PROTECTION — DID YOUR LENDER DROP THE BALL?
+🚨 FRAUD & SCAM PROTECTION — WHAT TO WATCH OUT FOR

 - What scams should I be on guard for?

-- What do I do if I’ve been scammed?
+- What should I do if I’ve been scammed?

 - Never share passwords.
-Question random calls or emails.
-Use strong passwords, two-factor authentication, and stay up-to-date on scam tactics.
+Question unexpected calls or emails.
+Use strong passwords, enable two-factor authentication, and stay informed on the latest scam tactics.

 Cifas Markers: Understanding the Two Types